No storage devices are visible with Broadcom iSCSI offload-enabled adapters (1025644)

 - VMware recommends using port binding (also known as a 1:1 mapping) to ensure iSCSI paths can be correctly multipathed by the host.
 This configuration is covered in the iSCSI SAN Configuration guides.

 - If you are using different networks for your iSCSI vmkernel ports then they have to be on separate vSwitches.
 For more information, see Configuring a VMkernel port and enable vMotion via command line (1006989).

-This has also been reported on HP's iSCSI NC382T pCI Express Dual port Multifunction Gigabit Server Adapter, and
+This is also reported on HP's iSCSI NC382T pCI Express Dual port Multifunction Gigabit Server Adapter, and

 For more information on configuring your system to use iSCSI, see the iSCSI SAN Configuration Guide.